halkyonio/operator/demo/README.md

 ![Composition](component-operator-demo.png)

-The application to be deployed can be described using a Fluent DSL syntax as :

-`(from:componentA).(to:componentB).(to:serviceA)`

-where the `ComponentA` and `ComponentB` correspond respectively to a Spring Boot application `fruit-client-sb` and `fruit-backend-sb`.

-The relation `from -> to` indicates that we will `reference` the `ComponentA`  with the `ComponentB` using a `Link`.

-The `link`'s purpose is to inject as `Env var(s)` the information required to by example configure the `HTTP client` of the `ComponentA` to access the
-`ComponentB` which exposes a `HTTP endpoint` that the client `ComponentA`  could use to access the `CRUD` operations.

-To let the `ComponentB` to consume a database, we will also setup a `link` in order to pass using the database `Secret` the parameters which are needed to configure a Java Datasource's bean.

-To avoid that you must manually generate such `CR`, we will use the project [`Dekorate`](https://dekorate.io) which supports to generate Kubernetes resources from Java Annotations or using parameters defined within an `application.properties` file.
+**Remark**: To avoid that you must manually generate the Halkyon `CR`, we will use the project [`Dekorate`](https://dekorate.io) which supports to generate Kubernetes resources from Java Annotations or using parameters defined within an `application.properties` file.

 ## Demo's time